 As a surfer, I have seen or heard of too many surf breaks that have been damaged by anthropogenic forces.
 I am extremely excited to be working on behalf of coastal access and preservation!

-Diego is a Costa Rican currently working at the Monterey Bay Aquarium Research Institute.
+Diego was born and raised in Costa Rica, and after working for several years at the Monterey Bay Aquarium Research Institute, he has just transitioned into a new role as the Surf Conservation Data Coordinator for the Save The Waves Coalition.
 His master’s degree is in coastal dynamics and management through the Earth Systems Program at Stanford University.
-His research interests include coastal oceanography, marine resource management, and human dimensions of climate change on coastlines.
+Diego's research interests include coastal oceanography, marine resource management, and human dimensions of climate change on coastlines.
 He enjoys surfing and scuba diving in his free time.